Apple, TypePad, & Walt

 Chris Alden

-Christopher J. Alden is Chairman & CEO of Six Apart, Ltd., the world's largest blogging company.
+Christopher J. Alden is Chairman & CEO of Six Apart Ltd., the world's leading blogging company.
 Six Apart acquired Rojo Networks, Inc., creator of an innovative RSS feed reading service, where Mr. Alden was co-founder and CEO.
 Before Rojo, he was CEO of Red Herring Communications, Inc., publisher of Red Herring magazine -- described by the Wall Street Journal as the "bible of Silicon Valley" - which he helped launch out of his house in 1993.
-Prior to that he founded Computer Guides, a consultancy, and taught computer studies at Crystal Springs Uplands school.
-Mr. Alden also has a background in real estate development and hotel management, having worked for Western Land Corporation and Woodside Hotels & Resorts.
+Prior to that he founded Computer Guides, a consultancy.

 Photos